-During the pandemic, when the working world was split between those who can perform their jobs from home and those who cannot, our eyes were opened to the vital and heroic ways that frontline workers kept society moving: Think of the clamor on early pandemic evenings, when people stood on patios and front stoops, banging pots in honor of healthcare workers returning from their shifts.
+During the pandemicuring the pandemic, when the working world was split between those who can perform their jobs from home and those who cannot, our eyes were opened to the vital and heroic ways that frontline workers kept society moving: Think of the clamor on early pandemic evenings, when people stood on patios and front stoops, banging pots in honor of healthcare workers returning from their shifts.
 At the same time, frontline work itself transformed to a degree never before seen.
 From curbside pickup and virtual consultations, to drone-based search-and-rescue operations and remote expert assistance, the pandemic unlocked newfound flexibility in how and where frontline workers can connect with customers and patients.
 It also created new opportunities for business transformation across every industry.

 “Just like those working in offices, the world’s more than 2 billion frontline workers need to be able to connect and collaborate across their organizations,” says Emma Williams, Corporate Vice President of Microsoft Office Modern Workplace Transformation.
 “An information worker is someone who uses information to make decisions about processes and then collects information to iterate and improve those processes.
 We see frontline workers as fundamentally the same, only more mobile.”